-Using the grading scale set by Lake Technical College, students must pass each program category with an 80% or higher.
+Using the grading scale set by Lake Technical College, students must pass each program category with a score of 80% or higher.
+If a student does not meet the 80% minimum in any category, the final course grade recorded in the Student Information System will reflect the category in which the student was not successful.

-KNOWLEDGE (33 1/3% of the grade)
+KNOWLEDGE (33.33% of the grade)